 Neuroimaging Database

 We analyzed the Neurosynth database (neurosynth.org; Yarkoni et al., 2011), a repository of 9,721 fMRI studies and over 350,000 activations.
 Each observation in the database contains the peak activations for all contrasts reported in a study’s table as well as the frequency of all of the words in the article abstract.
-Activations were smoothed using a 6mm gaussian kernel.
+Activations were smoothed using a 6mm Gaussian kernel.

 Medial frontal cortex coactivation clustering